-This project took less than an hour and has helped tremendously and hiding the meter box.
-Because it is attached to predominantly white brick, I chose white matte as my paint color and sheen.
+This project took less than an hour and has helped tremendously with hiding the meter box.
+Because it is attached to predominantly white brick, I chose white matte as my spraypaint color and sheen.
 I would recommend finding a paint color that is closest to the color of your house so that it blends in nicely.

 Here is an image of the garden just one year later.
-The electrical meter is definitely not the most eye-catching item anymore!
+The electric meter box is definitely not the most eye-catching item anymore!

 Using a rag and a cleaning agent (I like to use Krud Kutter), clean the electrical meter box to remove dirt and dust.

 Step 2 | Tape the Glass Cap

 Tape off the glass meter to protect it from paint.
 This still needs to be visible after the electrical meter is painted.